Manpreet Singh Badal

 Manpreet Singh Badal (born 26 July 1962) is an Indian politician from the Bharatiya Janata Party.
 He is the former Finance Minister of Punjab.
 He resigned from Indian National Congress on 18 January 2023 and joined the BJP the same day.

 He has been member of Punjab Legislative Assembly five times (1995, 1997, 2002, 2007, 2017), and has been finance minister twice.
-His first stint as Finance Minister was in the government led by Parkash Singh Badal from 2007 to 2010.
+His first stint as Finance Minister was in the government led by his paternal uncle Parkash Singh Badal from 2007 to 2010.
 This was his second stint as Finance Minister.
 He has presented the Punjab budget a record nine times — the maximum for any minister in Punjab.

 Early life

 Manpreet Singh Badal was born on 26 July 1962 in Muktsar.
 He is the son of Gurdas Singh Badal, the brother of former Punjab Chief Minister Parkash Singh Badal, and Harmandir Kaur Badal, who died on 19 March 2020 at the age of 84.
 Manpreet Singh Badal attended The Doon School and St. Stephen's College, University of Delhi.
 He is fluent in English, Punjabi, Hindi, and Urdu.
 He was subsequently awarded a law degree by the University of London.